 Many Germans believed in their nation standing up "in a manly way" for its place in a competitive, dog-eat-dog world.
 And some Germans favored policy that would appeal to the patriotism of common Germans, a patriotism they hoped would help diminish the growing political power of the labor movement, represented in parliament by the Social Democrats.

 In the spring of 1911 came another crisis over Morocco, beginning when rebels there besieged the sultan, Mulay Hafid, at his palace at Fez.
 The sultan appealed to the French to rescue him.
 The Germans feared that if French troops went to Fez they would stay.
-The German government protested against French intervention, but France sent troops to Fez anyway – and Spain sent troops to occupy that part of Morocco that France had promised in secret agreements in 1904.
+The German government protested, but France sent troops to Fez anyway – and Spain sent troops to occupy that part of Morocco that France had promised in secret agreements in 1904.
 The Germans claimed that France's move violated the settlement they had agreed to back in April 1906.
 Germany's hawkish press expressed exasperation with France and demanded that Germany's position in Morocco be maintained and respected, and these demands were widely supported by the German public.

-Caillaux was replaced by Raymond Poincaré, who supported and helped inspire a new patriotism in France, a new spirit of confidence and pride.
-The possibility of reconciliation between Germany and France was lost and a new and aggressive French policy toward Germany was launched.
-The French, announced Poincaré, did not want war, but neither did they fear it.
-Poincaré announced that the first duty of a good citizen was to be "a courageous and disciplined soldier."
+Caillaux was replaced by Raymond Poincaré, who rode the wave of an enhanced patriotism, confidence and pride.
+A new policy toward Germany was launched.
+Poincaré announced that the French did not want war but neither did they fear it.
+He said also that the first duty of a good citizen was to be "a courageous and disciplined soldier."
 He denounced "internationalists" and pacifists and spoke of the province that France had lost to Germany in the war of 1870-71, Lorraine, the place of his birth, as "a bulwark" for France.

-Germany's standing up "in a manly way" against the French over Morocco not only stirred up French belligerence, it disturbed the British.
-A desire for a rapprochement with Germany that had been developing in Britain quickly evaporated.
+Germany's standing up "in a manly way" against the French concerning Morocco not only stirred up French belligerence, it disturbed the British.
+The desire for a rapprochement with Germany that had been developing in Britain quickly evaporated.
 British strategists were frightened into believing that they should stand firmly by their alliances with France and Russia.
 Britain signed an agreement with France that allowed a more efficient use of both their navies.
 The agreement held that should war break out, Britain was to defend the waters between it and France and the waters along France's Atlantic Coast, while France's navy was to act in behalf of both nations in the Mediterranean Sea.

-Copyright © 2004-2013 by Frank E. Smitha.
+Copyright © 2004-2015 by Frank E. Smitha.
 All rights reserved.